Nothing in this Universe is eternal—not even the stars.

 In addition to economic changes in the region, recent box office hits also reflect the impact of the mass naturalization of Chinese Filipino citizens in the 1970s.

 The bathroom didn’t become a thing until the nineteenth century, and most working-class US homes added plumbed-in amenities in piecemeal fashion over time.

-Well-researched stories from The Cut, The Atlantic, and other publications that bridge the gap between news and scholarship.
+Well-researched stories from Slate, Yale Environment 360, and other great publications that bridge the gap between news and scholarship.

 In the early twentieth century, women were discouraged from competing in track and field.
 The First International Track Meet for Women helped change that.